Tanacetum parthenium: Phytochemicals and traditional medicine

-Phytochemicals found in feverfew include parthenolide, camphor, and the flavonoids, luteolin, and apigenin.
+Phytochemicals found in feverfew include parthenolide, camphor, and the flavonoids luteolin, and apigenin.
 Feverfew has been used in traditional medicine, particularly in Europe, where it is mentioned in an herbal monograph as a safe compound.
-There is no good evidence for its use in treating migraine headaches or any other clinical condition.
+There is no clinical evidence for its use in treating migraines or any other clinical condition.

 Dietary supplement

 The parthenolide content of commercially available feverfew supplements varies substantially (by more than 40-fold) despite labeling claims of "standardization".

 Adverse effects

 Long-term use of feverfew followed by abrupt discontinuation may induce a withdrawal syndrome featuring rebound headaches and muscle and joint pains.
 Feverfew may cause allergic reactions in those allergic to the daisy family, including contact dermatitis or swelling and numbness of the mouth.
 Other side effects have included gastrointestinal upset such as mild nausea, vomiting, abdominal pain, diarrhea, and flatulence, which are, fortunately mild and transient.
 When the herb is chewed or taken orally it may cause mouth ulcers.
 Feverfew should not be taken by pregnant women.
 It may interact with blood thinners and increase the risk of bleeding, and also may interact with a variety of medications metabolized by the liver.